 - skilled in working with children, youth, teachers, adults, seniors, veterans, and/or other populations;

-- committed to differentiated instruction and effective teaching methods to reach all learners.
+- and committed to differentiated instruction and effective teaching methods to reach all learners.

 FULL-TIME STUDENTS ARE INELIGIBLE TO APPLY FOR THE TEACHING ARTIST ROSTER.